Tuesday, June 9, 2015

 This issue is easily studied with an actual, evidentiary method.
 Give it a try.

-Nobody's gonna drug you against your will.
+Nobody's gonna drug you against your will, and there is nothing in this world without cost.